zzantares/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 While "legacy" tokens will continue to work for several major releases, it's advisable to plan on migrating existing tokens as soon as is convenient.
-Migrating also enables using the new policy management improvements, stricter policy syntax rules and other features of the new system without re-issuing all the secrets in use.
+Migrating also enables using the new policy management improvements, stricter policy syntax rules, and other features of the new system without re-issuing all the secrets in use.

 The high-level process for migrating a legacy token is as follows: